bobthemighty/blog-code-samples/ports-and-adapters/moar_pythonic.md

             uow.commit()
 ```

-A "handler" definitely feels like a case of nouning a verb.
+Even the word "handler" definitely feels like a case of nouning a verb.
 How about:

 ```python
 def report_issue(start_uow, cmd):